zackarychapple/zackarychapple.github.io/_posts/2016-10-19-angular2-e2e-testing.markdown

 As I started to create the tests I realized that I was getting into promise hell.
 I’m sure you’ve heard of callback hell, but this is worse, about three layers deep of promise then layers I started thinking that there must be a better way.

-Recently I had the opportunity to get some assistance from [Blake Embrey][blake] and in the process of the refactor of a node server he started showing me how to use async await.
+Recently I had the opportunity to get some assistance on a node project from [Blake Embrey][blake] and in the process of the refactor of that node server he started showing me how to use async await.
 Admittedly I am not an expert but this sparked some ideas.
 Could I use this same methodology to help simplify my test stack?
 Turns out I could.

 ## Code

 ### tsconfig.json

 In order to use async await you will need to update your compilation target in your `tsconfig.json`.